Huachao/vscode-restclient/README.md

 ### Azure Active Directory(Azure AD)
 Azure AD is Microsoft’s multi-tenant, cloud-based directory and identity management service, you can refer to the [System Variables](#system-variables) section for more details.

+### Microsoft Identity Platform(Azure AD V2)
+Microsoft identity platform is an evolution of the Azure Active Directory (Azure AD) developer platform.
+It allows developers to build applications that sign in all Microsoft identities and get tokens to call Microsoft APIs such as Microsoft Graph or APIs that developers have built.
+Microsoft Identity platform supports OAuth2 scopes, incremental consent and advanced features like multi-factor authentication and conditional access.

 ### AWS Signature v4
 AWS Signature version 4 authenticates requests to AWS services.
 To use it you need to set the Authorization header schema to `AWS` and provide your AWS credentials separated by spaces: